J. Blair Seaborn: International Control Commission and Seaborn Mission

 Đồng rejected the offer and said that he would rather see the war engulf "the whole of Southeast Asia" than abandon his vision of one communist Vietnam. Đồng accused the United States of escalating the war and told Seaborn that North Vietnam would never give up.
-Seaborn's report that the North Vietnamese were not interested in compromise but were convinced of their eventual victory greatly encourage d the Johnson administration to favour the escalation of American involvement in the war.
+Seaborn's report that the North Vietnamese were not interested in compromise but were convinced of their eventual victory greatly encouraged the Johnson administration to favour the escalation of American involvement in the war.
 In December 1964, Seaborn again visited Hanoi, where he was met only by junior officials, as the North Vietnamese had lost interest in talking to him.
 Seaborn made six visits to North Vietnam and was uncertain if their purpose was really to prevent a war or merely to justify greater American involvement.

 On February 13, 1965, Johnson used his powers under the Gulf of Tonkin resolution to order a bombing campaign against North Vietnam.
 In the majority report, the Indian and Polish ICC commissioners condemned the United States, but Seaborn, in the minority report, argued that the attempts by North Vietnam to overthrow South Vietnam had excused the bombing raids.
 Seaborn had ordered by Pearson and Martin to take a pro-American interpretation out of fear of antagonising Johnson, but the report further increased North Vietnamese distrust of Seaborn.
 Pearson, in a speech at Temple University on April 2, 1965, suggested that the United States should pause the bombing of North Vietnam, which enraged Johnson, as Pearson discovered to his discomfort the next day, when he visited Johnson at Camp David.
 Pearson was screamed at by Johnson throughout his visit and treated with maximum disrespect.
 As a result of Pearson's speech, Johnson came to be distrustful of Canada and lost interest in the Seaborn Mission.
 The Americans also stopped sharing information with the Canadians about their Vietnam policy, which caused Pearson to feel that Seaborn was placed in an impossible situation of trying to negotiate without knowing everything that was happening.
 In June 1965, Johnson revealed the Canadian back channel to North Vietnam in a television press conference and caused Seaborn when he heard the news to exclaim, "My God!
 He's blown my cover."